• Skip to primary navigation

 How to tell when smoked wings are fully cooked

-Pro-Tip: When doing temp checks, I also like to test a drumette and a flat so I have a good idea of the true temperature.
+Pro-Tip: When doing temp checks, I also like to test a drumette and a flat to know the true temperature.

 dipped smoked wing in ranch dressing glazed with honey old bay